Greer, Arizona: History

 Originally known as Lee Valley, Greer was founded by Latter-day Saint Willard Lee and his family in 1879.
-When the Lee Valley post office was built they requested a shorter name, so Greer (after Americas Vespucius Greer, a town planner who had recently moved to the area) was settled on and the small community continued to gradually develop.
+When the Lee Valley post office was built they requested a shorter name, so Greer (after Americus Vespucius Greer, a town planner who had recently moved to the area) was settled on and the small community continued to gradually develop.
 In 1897, a single-room schoolhouse was built.
 A church, library, and restaurants were later built including Molly Butler Lodge and Restaurant, which is the oldest guest lodge and restaurant in Arizona.
-Today there are multiple resorts, rental cabins, a general store, and 2 fire stations.
+Today there are multiple resorts, rental cabins, a general store, and two fire stations.

 Just west of Greer is the remnants of the Apache Railway.
 The railway spanned from Holbrook near Interstate 40 and traveled south traveling through Snowflake, Pinetop-Lakeside and McNary before reaching the logging camp at Maverick, Arizona, south of Greer.
 Logging operations started in 1918 and in 1964 the White Mountain Scenic Railroad operated on the line.
 The scenic railroad ceased operations in 1976 and in 1982 the line from Maverick to McNary was removed.

 Surrounding the town, the scars of the Wallow Fire can be seen.
 The massive wildfire started in the White Mountains near Alpine, Arizona on May 29, 2011, due to the mismanagement of a campfire.
 The communities of Alpine, Blue River, Greer, Nutrioso, Sunrise, Springerville, and Eagar, Arizona, as well as Luna, New Mexico were evacuated.
 On June 8, 2011, the Wallow Fire reached the town of Greer and destroyed multiple buildings but most of the structures in town remain intact.
 The fire continued to grow till July 8 at 6 p.m., when it declared 100% contained.
 The fire destroyed 72 building and injured 16 wildland firefighters.
 It burned 522,642 acres (2,115 km2) in Arizona and 15,407 acres (62 km2) in New Mexico, becoming the largest wildfire in Arizona history surpassing the Rodeo-Chediski Fire which burned 468,638 acres along the Mogollon Rim in 2002.